VA-Explorer/va_explorer/docs/development.md

 ```

 This will prepare your local development environment to run VA Explorer locally
 via the `runserver_plus` command (see [Development Commands](#development-commands)).
-Next you will
-want to seed VA Explorer with some example data so you can signin and see
+Next you will want to seed VA Explorer with some example data so you can login
-features in action.
+and see its features in action.
 To do that run:

 1. Create user roles & permissions source code